CHILD OF AMERICA GALA

 Tracey’s 400 K-5 students follow the core values embedded in the Tracey pledge: Problem solving, Respect, Integrity, being Neighborly and Taking Responsibility.
 Criteria for the extremely rigorous School of Character designation are based on 11 Principles of Effective Character Education, which includes providing students with opportunities for moral action, fostering shared leadership and engaging families and communities as partners in character-building efforts.
 Tracey demonstrates that social, emotional, and academic development are inextricably linked.
 Theresa Rangel is a Carver hero!

-Our 80th Anniversary Gala was held at Shorehaven Golf Club on May 11, 2018.
+Our 80th Anniversary Gala was also held at Shorehaven Golf Club on May 11, 2018.

 Joining us in this celebration were Ray Dalio presenting our Child of America award to Sean Combs, elected officials, Carver students and alumni, many generous supporters, program partners and staff, devoted friends and volunteers.
 It was a time of joy and of raising crucial support for the enduring work of the Carver Foundation of Norwalk.